 I am hard on myself.
 I don’t always need to be.

-He pretended to be HIV positive in the 1980s.
+Arguably the most extreme example in the book comes when Coles pretends to be HIV positive in the 1980s.
 Coles had good reason to believe that he might be HIV positive.
 At the time this was tantamount to a death sentence.

 But when his HIV test came back negative, he found he was so enjoying the attention and sympathy it generated that he neglected to tell his friends the good news.
 For a number of years.